Dhar: Historic places and monuments

 The most visible parts of ancient Dhar are the massive earthen ramparts, which are best preserved on the western and southern sides of the town.
 These were most likely built at beginning of the 9th century.
-Wall remains show that the city was circular in plan and surrounded by a series of tanks and moats, similar to the city of Warangal, in the Deccan.
+Wall remains show that the city was circular in plan and surrounded by a series of tanks and moats, similar to Warangal in the Deccan.
 The circular ramparts of Dhar, unique in north India and an important legacy of the Paramāras, are unprotected and have been slowly dismantled by brick-makers and others using the wall material for construction.
 On the north-east side of the town, the ramparts and moats have disappeared beneath modern homes and other buildings.
 There are many stepwells of various periods in Dhar which are dried or filled with sewage and trash.
 Till now, 46 stepwells are listed in the Dhar premises, and a work of reviving those stepwells is an ongoing plan for the year 2024.